Javascript is not enabled.

 Idaho

-Vaccine and testing regulations: Gov. Brad Little (R) signed legislation April 6 that prohibits most public and private employers from imposing vaccine mandates on employees.
+Vaccine and testing regulations: Gov. Brad Little (R) signed legislation in April 2023 that prohibits most public and private employers from imposing vaccine mandates on employees.
 The measure, which took effect immediately, also prohibits government entities, businesses and venues from requiring proof of vaccination as a condition for someone to enter a premises or receive services.

 More information: Check the state’s COVID-19 page for more information.